 TIP: With shirts/dresses have your toddler put their arms in first then flip them over their heads.
 This works especially good with coats/jackets/sweaters/ by having them put them on the floor, couch, or bed with the hat/hoodies/collars facing towards them.
 Have them place both arms in the sleeves then just flip the item over their heads.
 Easy-peasy!

 The same rules go for brushing/combing your child’s hair, especially for your little girl.
-Dressing up your little girl’s hair should be your prerogative, not theirs.
-Use the same age parameters (around five years old) before allowing them to express some independence while keeping an eye on exactly what they do with it.
+Dressing up your little girl’s hair is your prerogative, not theirs.
+Use the same age limits (around five years old) before allowing them to express some independence while keeping an eye on exactly what they do with it.

-There is a fine line between teaching your toddler to assist you with certain steps in their own development and allowing them too much leeway when they’re developmentally not ready for it.
+There is a fine line between teaching your toddler to aid you with certain steps in their own development and allowing them too much leeway when they’re developmentally not ready for it.

 Giving them two choices always work, it makes them feel a little independent and you feel like a great parent!
 So go for it!